Suam, Uganda

 Suam, Uganda is a border crossing between Uganda and Kenya.
 The settlement sits directly across the Suam River from Suam, Kenya.

 Location

 Suam is located in Bukwo District, in the Eastern Region of Uganda, approximately 13 km, by road, southeast of Bukwo, the location of the district headquarters.
 Suam lies approximately 142 km, by road, northeast of Mbale, the nearest large city.
 This location lies approximately 370 km, by road, northeast of Kampala, the capital and largest city of that country.

-The coordinates of Suam, Uganda are 1°13'02.0"N 34°43'56.0"E (Latitude:1.217214; Longitude:34.732223).
-The average elevation of the settlement is 2160 m above sea level.
+The average elevation is 2160 m above sea level.

 Points of interest

 Suam, Uganda marks the eastern end of the Kapchorwa–Suam Road in Uganda.
 Across the Suam Bridge in Suam, Kenya, the Suam–Endebess–Kitale–Eldoret Road begins its 117 km journey southeastwards to Eldoret.
 The governments of Kenya and Uganda are working jointly to tarmac both roads to grade II bitumen surface and improve trade between the two countries in this transport corridor.
 Both countries are working to establish a one-stop-border-post (OSBP) at Suam, similar to the stops established at Malaba and Busia.